rvennam/check-scanner/workshop/part1-learn_openshift/exercise-1.md

     ![](../assets/ocp-projects.png)

 1. Create a new project by selecting **Create Project**.
-Call the project "example-health".
+Call the project "check-scanner".

     ![](../assets/ocp-create-project.png)